 This lovely, big, original mountains holiday house has plenty to offer.
 The Blue Mountains offers extensive natural beauty and plenty to do or not do, for all holiday types.
 Glenbrook is the perfect base to explore from as it is only an hour from Sydney CBD, yet it is quiet, bushy and has easy access to all amenities.
 Theres enough on offer on its own, with the National Park, natural swimming holes, lookouts, restaurants, quaint cafes, easy access to Penrith, or the bush out the back gate that you really don't have to leave the house.

 The master bedroom comprises a Queen bed sleeps 2.
 The 2nd, tiny "nook" room, off the Master has a single bed with built in sleeps 1, the 3rd room has 2 King Single beds .
 The 4th room has a Double bed sleeping 2.
 There is a portacot available on request sleeping another 1 child or infant when needed.
 The 3 way bathroom makes it easy for 3 different people to use the bathroom at the same time.
-We provide quilts, pillows, blankets etc, you will just need to bring your own linen and towels.
+We provide sheets, quilts, pillows, blankets etc, you will just need to bring your own towels.

 Euroka Clearing within the National Park is generally a good location to see kangaroos in the evening around dusk.
 Euroka is an aboriginal word meaning "sun and warmth".
 Euroka consists of four key areas, Appletree Flat, Redgum, Nioka and Daruk.